thom4parisot/wp-amazon-widgets-shortcodes/readme.txt

  * PHP 5.1.2 (so that the `spl_autoload` function is available)
  * WordPress 2.8

+= Version 1.5.3 =
+ * wordpress-mu: by default, all new blogs have the plugin enabled
+ * wordpress-mu: by default, a new blog import your Tracking ID and region

 = Version 1.5.2 =
  * i18n: added Russian translation